RenaudAbaj/RenaudAbaj.github.io/howtodqx/README.md

 For any remarks, corrections etc contact me on discord at renaud#5914 or directly make a pull request on the [Github repository](https://github.com/RenaudTGSTN/RenaudTGSTN.github.io).

-# Create a Japanese Square Enix account
+# Creating a Japanese Square Enix account

-if you already have a japanese square enix account go to the [next step](README?id=next-step)
+if you already have a Japanese square enix account you can go to the [next step](README?id=next-step)

 yeah just do the thing then